 Do I need to have a degree to apply for Apprenti?

 No, you do not need a degree to apply—only a high school education is required.
 That being said, if you have a degree and are having a hard time getting a job in the tech field, Apprenti can help get you in the door.
 No prior technical experience is required to be accepted into our program.

 When do interviews occur?

-Apprenti is employer demand based.
-Staff will reach out to candidates to schedule interviews when hiring partners have openings.
-Candidates will be selected for interviews based on their occupational interest, location, and when they passed the assessment.
-There is no set schedule for frequency of interviews.
+Apprenti is employer demand-based.
+Apprenti staff will reach out to candidates to schedule interviews when our hiring partners have openings.
+Candidates will be selected for interviews based on their occupational interest and location, and when they passed the assessment.
+There is no set schedule for the frequency of interviews.

 How many apprenticeships are available?

 The number of available apprenticeships is based on the interest of hiring partners.
 We add more opportunities on a rolling basis and continue to grow the number of available apprenticeships.